 Taking your dog for a walk can help him become more comfortable with the world.
 He’ll be exposed to a wide range of sounds, smells, and people.
 These experiences can teach them to be comfortable around unknown things, and remove any future anxiety, fear, or aggression.
 Dog walks in the park can be a fantastic opportunity for your pet to play with other dogs and overcome fearful situations.

 Dog Walking Can Provide Mental Stimulation

 Dogs are living, breathing, thinking, and feeling animals.
 Just like their owners, they need to exercise their minds.
 Regular dog walks will provide a constant challenge and stimulation and will help your dog maintain good mental fitness.
 Did you know that there’s a plethora of amazing dog walks in Sydney you and your friend can explore?
-The sights, smells, and sounds on the great outdoors will be an excellent stimulation that will help your pet to stay psychologically stable and alert.
+The sights, smells, and sounds of these walks in and around Sydney will be an excellent stimulation that will help your pet stay psychologically stable and alert.

 Walking Your Dog Can Reduce the Chances of Behavioral Issues

 Dogs get bored when they’re not given things to do throughout the day.
 Excessive chewing, barking, digging, and getting into the trash are all signs of behavioral issues due to boredom.
 Dog walks will give your pet the freedom to roam free, stay busy, and mentally stimulated.
 Excessive barking, scratching and digging, getting into food, and other destructive behavior will be a thing of the past.

 Dog Walks Provide Opportunity For Training